 You probably already know this story about twin brothers who were each especially loved by one parent.
 This in and of itself created issues because Rebekah wanted Jacob to succeed and Isaac wanted Esau to succeed.

 This battle between parents and sons turned into outright lies and deception as Isaac was on his deathbed.
-Rebekah encouraged and helped Jacob dress in his brother’s clothes, fix his brother’s favorite meal and then go to his father to tell the untruth and take his brother’s blessing.
+Esau goes hunting as his father’s commandment while Rebekah encouraged and helped Jacob dress in his brother’s clothes, fix his brother’s favorite meal and then go to his father to tell him the untruth that he was Esau and take his brother’s blessing.

 Rachel and Leah (Genesis 29)